Mariamman: Origin

 Mariamman's worship originated in the traditions of Dravidian folk religion.
 She is the main Tamil mother goddess, predominantly venerated in the rural areas of South India.
 Mariamman has been associated with Hindu goddesses such as Parvati, Kali, Durga, Rukmini, Sita, Draupadi, as well as with her northern Indian counterpart Shitala, her eastern Indian counterpart, Olai Chandi; and her western Indian counterpart of Mogal mata.

 The word Mari (pronunciation: /mɒri/) has the Sangam Tamil origin meaning "Rain", and the Dravidian root term Amman means "Mother".
 She was worshipped by the ancient Tamil as the bringer of rain and also the bringer of prosperity, since the abundance of their crops was dependent largely upon adequate rainfall.
 The cult of the mother goddess is treated as an indication of a society that venerated femininity.
 The temples of the Sangam days, mainly of Madurai, seem to have had priestesses to the deity, which also appear predominantly as goddesses.
 In Sangam literature, there is an elaborate description of the rites performed by the Kuravar priestesses in the shrine Palamutircholai.

 Iconography

 Mariamman is usually pictured as a beautiful young woman with a red-hued face, wearing a red dress.
 Sometimes she is portrayed with many arms—representing her many powers—but in most representations she has only two or four.
+Also described to be wearing snakes as jewelry.

-Mariamman is generally portrayed in the sitting or standing position, often holding a trident (trisula) in one hand and a bowl (kapala) in the other.
-One of her hands may display a mudra, usually the abhaya mudra, to ward off fear.
-She may be represented with two demeanours—one displaying her pleasant nature, and the other her terrifying aspect, with fangs and a wild mane of hair.
+Mariamman is generally portrayed in the sitting or standing position with a five-headed serpent over her head, often holding a trident (trisula) in one hand and a bowl (kapala) in the other.
+One of her hands may display a mudra, usually the abhaya mudra, to ward off fear, she'll also be seen with a damru In one hand which has a serpent wrapped around it; She may be represented with two demeanours—one displaying her pleasant nature, and the other her terrifying aspect, with fangs and a wild mane of hair.